 the memoirs of robot psychologist Dr. Susan Calvin

-- Everyone living in the modern world should read chapters 8 and 9
+- Everyone today must read chapters 8 + 9 ("Evidence"

 - Lessons found in Shakespeare's "The Merchant of Venice" teaches